 To make this American goulash, you will need a total of 17 ingredients, which sounds a lot, but isn’t really, because they are all pantry staples that you probably use every day anyway.

-Ground beef (or beef mince) – if possible use ground beef with a low fat content.
-I normally use 5% fat as you don’t want the dish to be greasy.
-If you only have meat with higher fat content, just drain the fat away that is leftover from browning the meat.
+Ground beef (or beef mince) - if possible use ground beef with a low fat content.
+I normally use 5% fat as you don't want the dish to be greasy.
+If you have meat with a higher fat content, drain away any fat that is left over from browning the meat.

-Vegetables – this is where anything goes, but I would recommend using onions and tomatoes in addition to any other vegetable you want to add.
-If you don’t have fresh tomatoes, it’s perfectly fine to substitute them with canned tomatoes.
+Vegetables - this is where anything goes, but I would recommend using onions and tomatoes in addition to any other vegetable you want to add.
+If you don't have fresh tomatoes, it's perfectly fine to substitute them with canned tomatoes.
 I normally add diced mushrooms and a small can of corn kernels.
-You could use fresh corn kernels cut directly from the cob if you prefer.
+You could use fresh corn kernels cut directly from the cob.
 Sometimes I vary the recipe by substituting the corn with frozen peas.

-Cheese – Cheddar cheese is good to use because it melts easily into the dish, but you can use your favourite type of grated cheese.
+Cheese - Cheddar cheese is good to use because it melts easily into the dish, but you can use your favourite cheese.

 Flavourings

-- Salt and pepper – salt is optional and to your own taste, but I would recommend adding the pepper.
+- Salt and pepper - salt is optional and to your own taste, but I would definitely recommend at least using pepper.

 - Sugar – I always add a teaspoon of sugar to my dishes when cooking with tomatoes.
 I find it cuts through the tartness and helps bring out the flavour, and the small amount used doesn’t make the food taste sweet.